Skip to main content

 Build

 The Dumbbell Lunge is a free-weight exercise performed by stepping forward or backward while holding dumbbells at your sides.
-The split stance places most of the load on one leg at a time, making it a simple but effective way to train strength and coordination without machines.
+The split stance places most of the load on one leg at a time, making it a simple but effective way to train strength and coordination.
+Where you hold the dumbbells during the lunge — at the sides versus in a goblet or front-loaded position — changes muscle activation patterns in the lower body (Stastny et al., 2015).

-The movement primarily targets the glutes and legs, with each step requiring control to lower and push back up smoothly.
+The movement primarily targets the glutes and quads, with each step requiring control to lower and push back up smoothly.
 Because each side works independently, it naturally exposes left-to-right differences and encourages steady movement rather than relying on momentum.
+Free weight and bodyweight resistance training both produce meaningful thigh muscle size and strength gains (Ogawa et al., 2023).

 Dumbbell Lunges fit well into strength, muscle-building, and general fitness programs.
 They work as a main lift for moderate loads or as an accessory exercise after squats or presses, and they are especially useful for improving single-leg strength and overall movement quality.